garfix/nli-go/doc/remarks.md

+## 2023-06-24

+I made the demo public, but did not try to get it any attention, because so much still work needs to be done.
+I did notify Terry Winograd of the demo, and I was very happy with his response.
+I had also asked him about how the sentences in the demo conversation had come about.
+He says:

+> I made them up bit by bit as I went along.
+When I got one to work, I would think "what would be interesting to do next?" with an eye towards showing off as many linguistic abilities as possible.

+Sounds like a very satisfying way to do a project.
+No large plan up front, just see how far you can go within the time that you have.

 ## 2023-06-17

 The use of grammars is not implemented in Chrome.
 I tried using `webkitSpeechGrammarList` with `speechRecognitionList.addFromString(grammar, 1);` add while this is syntactically correct, it doesn't seem to do anything.
 I also found this in several comments on the internet.
 So unfortunately I can't use it.
 It would have been nice to generate a JSGF grammer from an NLI-GO grammar.